Fred Gehrke

-Clarence Fred Gehrke (/ˈgəːrki/ GUR-kee; April 24, 1918 – February 9, 2002) was an American football player and executive.
+Clarence Fred Gehrke (/ˈgəːrki/ GUR-kee; April 24, 1918 – February 9, 2002) was an American professional football player and executive.
 He played in the National Football League (NFL) for the Cleveland / Los Angeles Rams, San Francisco 49ers and Chicago Cardinals from 1940 through 1950.
 To boost team morale, Gehrke designed and painted the Los Angeles Rams logo in 1948, which was the first painted on the helmets of an NFL team.
 He later served as the general manager of the Denver Broncos from 1977 through 1981.
 He is the great-grandfather of Milwaukee Brewers left fielder and 2018 NL MVP Christian Yelich.

 Biography

 Early life and college

-Gehrke was born and raised in Salt Lake City to a family of German descent.
+Gehrke was born and raised in Salt Lake City.
 As a youth, he sneaked into Utah Utes football games.
 He there developed a love for the sport.
 He attended South High School where he participated in swimming, track and field, and football.
 He graduated from high school in 1935 and then attended the University of Utah, where he majored in art.
 At Utah, he started at running back on offense and left cornerback on defense.
 He also returned punts and kickoffs.